 - You sign the MSIX with that cert, and upload the signed package as part of your submission.

 - Microsoft re-signs with the public cert as part of the process.

-If you are using Advanced Installer to create the package, you can specify your own certificate in Digital Signatures page, or create a self-signed certificate with one click.
-The key there is to have that self-signed certificate installed into the local machine root certificate store of the build machine, where Advanced Installer also adds the certificate when it creates it.
+If you are using Advanced Installer to create the package, you can specify your own certificate in the Digital Signatures page, or create a self-signed certificate with one click.
+You must have the self-signed certificate installed into the local machine root certificate store of the build machine.
+You can find more information here.